In the guest question, there are often questions about the Gerber file.

 2.2 Gerber File Viewer

-Some of these tools work by installation (much like traditional software application), but most of the tools work online without being installed on one’s computer.
+Some of these tools work by installation (much like traditional software applications), but most of the tools work online without being installed on one’s computer.
 They allow you to upload files and view the Garber files online.

 2.2.1 Key Features To Consider For Gerber File Viewers